-Attended by faculty of the entire Microbiology, Immunology and Pathology Department, during which both anatomic and clinical pathology cases are presented and critiqued by the residents in preparation for the ACVP
+A weekly multi-discipline microscopy seminar provides cross training opportunities for anatomic, clinical pathology, and laboratory animal trainees.
+Attended by all training faculty of the Microbiology, Immunology and Pathology Department, both anatomic and clinical pathology cases are presented and critiqued by the residents in preparation for the ACVP board examination.

-Additional anatomic pathology training for clinical pathology residents is available through elective rotations in;
+Additional anatomic pathology training for clinical pathology residents is available through:

 Several VTH Medicine Service Seminars and Rounds are open for Clinical Pathology Residents to participate:

 Large Animal Medicine Grand Rounds

 VTH Resident Research Seminar

 Opportunities to teach Veterinary, Graduate, and Post-Doctoral Students

 Second Year Students in the foundation Bioanalytical Pathology Course (VM724)